UCSF-DataSci/06-data-munging-anya-decarlo/README.md

     - Solution Technique: [Identify ages less than 0 and greater than 100 and remove any matches]
     - Impact on Data Set: []

+15. **[Checking Valid Year Range]**
+    - Solution Technique: [Identify current date and remove entries greater than current date]
+    - Justification: [Years greater than 2023 are invalid.
+Although it is 2024, we will only include 2024 ]
+    - Impact on Dataset: [58% of the rows were removed.
+This greatly reduced the statistical power of the dataset.]
+    - Any assumptions: [We are assuming thsi data set is collected data, rather than simulated data.
+This data set could be forecasted data, but we are assuming it is population data collected. ]
 ### Clean Data Summary

 | Column         | Non-Null Count | Dtype            | Unique Values | Mean              |